mejoh/compensatory_decline_shapes_pd_progression/README.md

 Directory: M:\scripts\compensatory_decline_shapes_pd_progression\scripts\func\1st_level\
 `rewrite_fmriprep_confounds_aroma2.m` correlates task regressors against ICA-AROMA noise components and relabels those that pass a certain threshold (5% explained variance) to non-noise.\
 |-`motor_1stlevel.m` carries out the first-level analysis.\
-| |-`extract_onsets_and_duration_pm.m` extract onsets and durations from task performance data, and generates parametric modulations of them.\
+|-|-`extract_onsets_and_duration_pm.m` extract onsets and durations from task performance data, and generates parametric modulations of them.\
-| |-`non_gm_covariates_fmriprep.m` extracts confound timeseries from fMRIPREP output and inserts them as covariates in the first-level analysis.\
+|-|-`non_gm_covariates_fmriprep.m` extracts confound timeseries from fMRIPREP output and inserts them as covariates in the first-level analysis.\
 `motor_copycontrasts.m` prepares first-level contrasts for group-level analysis.
 Left-sided responders are flipped horizontally so that the responding side is the same across participants.

 ### Regions-of-interest for group-level analyses